 How to write and share a good apology letter in 5 steps

-When a mistake happens or a customer expresses their unhappiness, you might feel quick to react.
+When a mistake happens or a customer expresses their unhappiness, you might feel pressure to react quickly.
 You want to defend yourself or start apologizing profusely to start setting the record straight.

-While you certainly don’t want to wait too long before issuing a response, you also don’t want to respond too quickly.
-If you’re feeling emotional, upset, or confused about what happened and why your customers aren’t happy, you first want to take the time to calm down, gather the facts, and come up with a solution.
+While you certainly don’t want to wait too long before issuing a response, you also need to find the best route forward.
+Take the time to gather all the facts, and come up with a solution.

 Emotional responses, especially those that are angry, can get attention for all the wrong reasons.
 If you feel like you’re defensive in your response, you run the risk of sounding like Peloton—like you believe your customer is wrong for being upset.